 The answer is YES.

 Is your website is collecting personal information from its visitors?
 Do you have google analytics installed, or are you asking people to sign up for your email list?

 This COVID-19 Liability Waiver is protection for wedding planners whose services involve close physical interactions with the client.

 As a wedding planner, this waiver acts as an added level of protection and will serve as proof that your client acknowledges the risks involved in their participation in the service.

-Because of the liability issues that can arise in your 2021 wedding season with COVID, you should be legally protected with this COVID-19 liability waiver.
+Liability issues can arise in your 2021 wedding season with COVID, and therefore you must be legally protected with a COVID-19 liability waiver.
 While it's perfect for wedding planners, it can also work for hairstylists, makeup artists, photographers, and other vendors who work intimately with a couple on their wedding day.